Lalica/raupjc-hw3/README.md

 Work yet to be done:

 Write errors in db;

 Fix DbContext Disposed when making labes;

-Make DateDue unnecessary;
-Make DateDue with pretier format;
+Make DateDue with prettier format;